 History is filled with insightful science fiction writers such as H.G.Wells, Isaac Asimov, Arthur C. Clarke and many more.
 In the last century alone, science fiction has gone from the fascination of the nerds to being a common part of our media culture.
 How many time travel movies can you list, eh?

-The essence of the classic sci-fi 2001: A Space Odyssey (do pick up the book) is still relevant after half a century of its publication!
-The book showcases a mix of artificial intelligence, colonies on the Moon, a manned mission to Saturn, aliens, wormholes, all weaved intricately in a single story.
+The essence of the classic sci-fi 2001: A Space Odyssey is still relevant after half a century of its publication.
+The book showcases a mix of artificial intelligence, colonies on the Moon, a crewed mission to Saturn, aliens, wormholes, all weaved intricately in a single story.
 The year 2001 has come and gone though, and sadly, none of the major technological advances imagined by Arthur C. Clarke have been accomplished.
 Yet, it still stands as an inspiration for our generation to make such an optimistic future happen.

 Ion propulsion engines as seen in Star Trek are now a reality and one such engine was utilized by NASA’s Dawn spacecraft on it’s mission to explore the asteroid belt.
 The Laws of Robotics are well-known to have been derived from the science fiction author Isaac Asimov, who conceptualized the field of robotics.
 We are still looking forward to the day, good or otherwise, for a sentient artificial being to come into existence.